 And by “good,” they mean marriageable.
 And by “marriageable,” they mean a man who’s educated, who’s gainfully employed, and who would make a great dad.
-In fact, women are so desperate these days they’ve resorted to marrying themselves.
+In fact, some women are so desperate these days they’ve resorted to marrying themselves!

 Where, oh where, have the good men gone?

-The culture wants you to believe it’s all very simple.
-Men have become bums in response to all the successful women women running around.
+The culture wants you to believe it’s all very simple: Men have become bums in response to all the successful women running around.
 Men are intimidated, in other words, by this brave new world we’ve created.
-But many alpha women are, and can be, happily hitched if they understand how love works.

-What women don’t realize is they gave up their bargaining power.
+Women don’t realize they gave up their bargaining power.
 Prior to the 1970s, sex was understood to be an economic exchange designed to bring men and women together for the ultimate purpose of marriage.
-It was also understood that the sexes are different, and thus, allowances must be made.
+It was also understood that the sexes are different, and, thus, allowances must be made.

-All of that changed with the bogus idea, brought on by the sexual revolution, that men and women are the same.
-Feminists insisted that men and women have the same desires and proclivities, when of course they don’t.
-Nonetheless, women listened to their mothers and mentors and thus lowered their standards—thereby relinquishing their power.
+All of that changed with the bogus idea that men and women have the same desires and proclivities, when of course they don’t.
+Nonetheless, women listened to this message and lowered their standards—thereby relinquishing their power.

 The result is that today men, not women, have the advantage—because there are more men than women looking for sex and more women than men looking for marriage.
 That’s why women can’t find husbands.

 It’s all quite ironic, isn’t it?
 Feminists insisted they were going to empower women, but they’ve done just the opposite.
 The high market value of sex has vanished, and now men are in the driver’s seat.
 Not only can men get sex with no effort, they can avoid commitment as long as they like.
-They’re not the ones with the biological clock.
+After all, they’re not the ones with the biological clock.

 This sociological phenomenon we’re living through today will continue until women change their tune.
 They’re the relationship navigators.

-Here are three age-old strategies for landing a husband:
+Here are three timeless strategies for landing a husband: